 “Hard to believe it’s been 11 years since the first Tetriminos dropped on this site, but time flies when you’re having fun!
 We’d like to extend a heartfelt thanks to everyone who contributed to the many billions of Tetris Line Clears throughout this journey.”

-What falls under our purview are the few titles released by Tetris Online for the Nintendo Wii, DSi, 3DS, and the Xbox 360, most of which have already been delisted:
+What falls under our purview are the few titles released by Tetris Online for the Nintendo Wii, DSi, 3DS, and the Xbox 360, [UPDATE 07/26/19: all of which have been delisted]:

 - Tetris Party (WiiWare.
 Delisted 2016-2019)

 - Tetris Party Live (DSiWare.
 Delisted in 2012)

 - Tetris Party Deluxe (Wii and DS.
 Retail release only)

 - Tetris Axis (3DS eShop.
 Delisted in 2014)